 With the vegetables roasted and the penne cooked, it was time to put the dish together.

-I baked the Cheesy Penne with Roasted Vegetables in a preheated 375°F oven for 30 minutes.
-After 30 minutes, the cheese had melted and the casserole was bubbly.
+- I baked the Cheesy Penne with Roasted Vegetables in a preheated 375°F oven for

 The Cheesy Penne with Roasted Vegetables was a meal in itself.
 The only thing that I added was a freshly baked loaf of crusty French bread that I had made earlier that day.